-We show the effectiveness of our approach in two experiments on a real robot platform, the PR2 from Willow Garage.
+We show the effectiveness of our approach in two experiments on a real robot platform, the PR2.
 A typical benchmark problem for interaction controllers is the task of establishing and maintaining the contact while sliding on a surface.
 In the first experiment, we focused on establishing the contact between the end-effector of the robot and the surface of a cabinet.
 The second experiment additionally included a slide, after the contact has been established.
-For both experiments, a force reference $\mathbf{f}^{\text{ref}} = -2 \text{ N}$ was specified.
-The parameter learning was performed with a cost function that evaluates the RMSE between the measured and the actual force and the force peak f{os} at the moment of contact.
+For both experiments, a force reference $\mathbf{f}^{\text{ref}} = -2$ N was specified.
+The parameter learning was performed with a cost function that evaluates the RMSE between the measured and the actual force and the force peak \mathbf{f}{os} at the moment of contact.
 The execution was considered to be successful (S = 1), if the contact was established and maintained during the execution.
-For the prior mean function of $g{\mathcal{J}}$, we chose m=2, which corresponds to the costs of a virtual execution in which the robot does not move at all.
-For q_S the prior mean function was m = -7, ensuring that regions that have not been explored vet are considered to be unsuccessful.
+For the prior mean function of $g{\mathcal{I}}$, we chose m = 2, which corresponds to the costs of a virtual execution in which the robot does not move at all.
+For g_S the prior mean function was m = -7, ensuring that regions that have not been explored yet are considered to be unsuccessful.
 The learned parameters were the ones of a 1D end-effector position/force task, more specifically the velocity reference $\dot{\mathbf{y}}{\mathrm{ref}}$ towards the surface, the corresponding gain \mathbf{K}d and its force control decay coefficient α . γ was fixed.
-The other tasks were set such that the end-effector is oriented in the direction of the constraint and positioned at a specific height.
-These tasks were parameterized in a way that they did not interfere with the force control objective.
-The exact position of the surface is not important, as the robot steers towards the surface to establish the contact and the limit force controller regulates the force, if necessary.
+Other tasks were the orientation of the end-effector in the direction of the constraint, position at a specific height and joint limits.
+For the sliding, an additional position task orthogonal to the end-effector orientation was set.
+Knowing the exact position of the surface is not necessary, as the robot steers towards the surface to establish the contact and the limit force controller regulates the force, if necessary.
 Neither switching between control laws, nor inferring the contact was required.